 On August 21, 2021, a friend pulled me aside at the gym.
 "Sit down.
 I have to tell you something.
 This is going to change your life."
 You can imagine my shock when he opened a link on his phone, revealing a federal indictment.
 My ex-husband's face appeared on the screen.
 He had been charged with 25 counts.
-The indictment was dated just two days prior.
+The indictment was dated three days prior.
 He hadn't told me.

-Overnight, his income was slashed by 75% as he was no longer allowed to perform his regular job due to professional misconduct.
-We were forced to sell our home, a car, and furniture.
-I moved into a rental house with our four children, then aged 8, 10, 12, and 14.
+Overnight, my ex-husband's income was slashed by 75% as he was no longer allowed to perform his regular job due to professional misconduct.
+We were forced to sell our home and many possessions.
+I moved into a rental house with my four children, then aged 8, 10, 12, and 14.
 My ex-husband agreed to provide support at just 10% of what we had previously lived on.

 I had sacrificed my career at a premier hospital system 12 years earlier to care for our family.
-Though I had worked part-time in the following years, my roles didn't come close to providing enough to support the five of us.
-Within a week, I found a job that promised healthcare benefits-only to later be told I would not receive them after all.
+Though I worked part-time in the following years, my roles didn't come close to providing enough financial support for my children and me.
+Within a week, I found a job that promised healthcare benefits-my ex-husband refused to provide them for us-- only to later be told I would not receive them after all from my new employer.
 My new income was less than what I had made at my first job out of college nearly two decades earlier.
 I worked in every capacity I could, and even my 14-year-old son took on a second, then a third job.
-It was incredibly difficult, but we adjusted and managed.
+It was incredibly difficult, but we adjusted and survived